Le futur du passé

 The picture of a seemingly deserted landscape somewhere on a nordic island, a stone wrapped in colored paper, water glowing in yellow transparency held in an aquarium made of plexiglass – regardless of every thematic or content-based reference an artwork is inherently always „form“.
 And form, in the sense of general interest, means nothing in particular, nothing pre-determined, nothing known and nothing which has been finally defined.
 Form is what remains maximally and objectively OPEN… For a moment it is neither the object, the core, the aim of an observation, nor the pleasure of observing.
 It is what takes place within the reflection itself.
 It is conscious happening.
 Naked, pure, and empty – a funky diamond.

-In her work Mimi Kunz plays as boundlessly free as can be.
-There are almost no „barriers“, everything is light, tries not only to be light in and by itself but to remain light.
-Weightlessness is practiced as an ideal.
-Kant has already dissected the „objectively undefined“ as a category for the term of form in his „Critique of Judgment“.
+In her works, Mimi Kunz plays as boundlessly free as possible.
+There are few “barriers”, everything is light, tries not only to be light but above all to remain light.
+Weightlessness as an ideal.
+Kant had long since dissected the “objectively indefinite” as a category for the concept of form in his “Critique of Judgment”.
+Even then, people could not get out of Königsberg with “taste” or “like”.
+Zeitgeist or even taste are shown in the judgement about the “purpose of form”, which dissolves into beauty.
+But with regards to form itself our re ections hover in the air – numinously indescribable.
+Objectivity through self-imposed success.
+No, please.

 This is where it could get most interesting, where it really still is most interesting.
 Artworks today appear as onerously determined objects, particularly in the big spectacles of biennales.
 If I don’t know what is meant by it, what could “really“ be meant, White could, in a complicated setting, not only mean Black but actually be Black.
 In the Swiss alps tourisms offices are alarmed because the snow which privileged snowboarders from all over the world enjoy, is no longer snow-white but pink in appearance, having been “contaminated“ by Sahara sand.
 “Doesn’t matter,“ say some, “It goes with the purple cow.“ Others warn that “the glaciers continue to melt“, and others again find “that’s beside the point, I like the taste of the water.“